Voninkazo/sandy-portfolio/content/blog/birthday-app/index.md

 figma: file/bb1Mie5R3mUhR77PtGG8bJ/Birthday-App?node-id=0%3A1
 ---

 I built this project from scratch using ES6 and ES2020.
-It renders a list of people with their birthdays from an API.
+It renders a list of people with their birthdays and their profile photos just right next to their names.
-In this application, users can filter the list by their birthdays and their names.
-Also, they can add new people to the list and delete people from the list.
+In this application, users are able to search particular people both by their names and their birthday months.
+They can also add new people to the list, delete people from the list and edit both people's names and birthdays.
+In terms of technology, I used HTML5, CSS and vanilla Javascript to build the entire application.